Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 You can also run **debugfs** without parameters and you be able to debug the disk, in my case I just want to show you how can you check a specific superblock in the disk.

-So far we talk about ext2, ext3 and ext4, we have more filesystem type like **btrfs** which is what I want to display now, this **btrfs** have more features then we have in ext4, like support in more large file zise like 16 EiB on disk, which is 2^64 byte which is realy big, it also support RAID functionality, and snapshotting and more feature then we saw so far.
+So far we talk about ext2, ext3 and ext4, we have more filesystem type like **btrfs** which is what I want to display now, this **btrfs** have more features then we have in ext4, like support in more large file zise like 16 EiB on disk, which is 2^64 byte which is really big, it also support RAID functionality, and snapshotting and more feature then we saw so far.

-First of all let's talk about the RAID functionality, we will view on the RAID in the next chapter also but the basic of it is that this RAID can help to do some backup or more likely to distribute the data on the drives which can be handy if one or more of the data is corrupted, because if on disk went done, you still have data that you can use on another disk, we will talk about that later on, but right know you need to know that **btrfs** support in RAID in such of thing that we can adding more disk to the system which we have RAID on it, I mean more devices can be added after the filesystem (which is btrfs) was created.
+First of all let's talk about the RAID functionality, we will view on the RAID in the next chapter also but the basic of it is that this RAID can help to do some backup or more likely to distribute the data on the drives which can be handy if one or more of the data is corrupted, because if one disk went done, you still have data that you can use on another disk, we will talk about that later on, but right know you need to know that **btrfs** support in RAID in such of thing that we can adding more disk to the system which we have RAID on it, I mean more devices can be added after the filesystem (which is btrfs) was created.

 To make **btrfs** filesystem we can use the **mkfs.btrfs** command and we can run that command on multiple devices like as follow: